j-dublon/twinkl/src/docs/components.md

 # Components

 This project uses a component architecture based on Atomic Design principles, which break down the user interface into smaller, reusable building blocks.
 The structure is organised into three primary categories: Atoms, Molecules, and Organisms.
-Additionally, a Data Provider structure is used to handle data-fetching logic separately from the components.
+Additionally, a Data Provider structure is used to handle data-fetching logic separately from the UI components.

 ### Atoms